FAQs

 What are the fees for the signatories and affiliate members?

-The Annual Fee for 2023 is respectively € 8,500 for signatories and € 3,500 for affiliate members.
+The sign-on fee for 2025 is €12,000 and is paid to the Poseidon Principles Association when becoming a signatory or affiliate member.
+This is paid only one time upon joining.
+The annual fee for 2025 is € 14,000 for signatories and 9,000 for affiliate members.
 It is paid annually to the Poseidon Principles Association in accordance to the Governance Rules.
-Annual fees for 2024 should be similar.

 What is climate alignment?

-In shipping, GHG intensity (or emissions intensity) represents the total emissions generated to complete one unit of transport work, which is measured in grams of CO2e per ton-nautical miles.
-For the Poseidon Principles, this is measured using a carbon equivalent intensity measure known as Annual Efficiency Ratio (AER), which is reported in unit grams of CO2e per dwt-nm (gCO2e/dwt-nm).
-The IMO DCS enables the calculation of the AER, thus ensuring that the Poseidon Principles are consistent with the IMO’s regulations.
+In shipping, or emissions intensity represents the total emissions generated to complete one unit of transport work, which is measured in grams of CO2e per ton-nautical miles.
+For the Poseidon Principles for Marine Insurance, this is measured using a carbon equivalent intensity measure known as Annual Efficiency Ratio (AER), which is reported in unit grams of CO2e per dwt-nm (gCO2e/dwt-nm).
+The IMO DCS enables the calculation of the AER, thus ensuring that the Poseidon Principles for Marine Insurance are consistent with the IMO’s regulations.

 How is the required emissions intensity value for each year up to 2050 calculated?